 For instance, does the owner have a history of working in similar operations?
 It can be helpful to consider the length of time a crew has been working together and how long they've been on a particular vessel.
 Crew cohesion can lead to smoother transport, better support, and overall customer satisfaction.

-Not only that, but consider the physical capabilities of the vessel and crew.
+Not only that, but consider the physical capabilities of the vessel and crew, as well as the technical capabilities of the vessel and crew.
 Does the vessel have dynamic positioning (DP)?
 The computer-controlled system automatically maintains a vessel's position and heading by using its propellers and thrusters.
 Does the vessel have available DP Officers?
 Are they experienced in operating the DP system?
 If your company works in the oil field, consider hiring a vessel with a FiFi system.
 These systems provide off-ship or external fire fighting capabilities.

 Just as with most ventures, knowing your company's specific needs will help determine which vessel owner has the right experience and capabilities to get the job done.